Nevram30/fast-api-prediction/PROJECT_SUMMARY.md

 ## ✅ What Has Been Created

-Your complete FastAPI ML Service for Fish Price Forecasting is now ready!
+Your complete FastAPI ML Service for Fish Harvest Forecasting is now ready!

 ### 📁 Project Structure